 You may be required to file a return due to the requirements of the Affordable Care Act.
 If you can be excluded from the requirements due to an exemption you must file a return to claim the exemption.
 For more information regarding the Affordable Care Act check out the IRS website Affordable Care Act Tax Provisions for Individuals and Families.

 You may be able to claim an individual as a dependent on your return regardless of age or relationship.
-Ask your preparer for guidance on claiming a dependent or check out the IRS website Who Can I Claim as a Dependent?
+Ask your preparer for guidance on claiming a dependent.

 If you can be claimed as a dependent on another person’s return you are required to report the PFD income to the IRS even if it was your only income.